 Guinea pigs already play rough with other guinea pigs, but they can’t pose a significant threat like bigger animals.
-That’s why constant monitoring is advised and if you don’t have a lot of time to do that, it’s better that you don’t put any other animal with a guinea pig.
+That’s why constant monitoring is advised, and if you don’t have a lot of time to do that, it’s better that you don’t put any other animal with a guinea pig.

-Can They Live With Cats or Dogs?
+Can Guinea Pigs Live With Cats or Dogs?

-How to Introduce a Guinea Pig to Other Pets (Dog or Cat)
+How to Introduce a Guinea Pig to Other Pets (Dog or Cat)?

-The introduction should consist of you holding a guinea pig in your hand and holding a dog or a cat with the other hand.
+The introduction should consist of holding a guinea pig in your hand and holding a dog or a cat with the other hand.
 For bigger dogs, a leash is a necessity.

-How to Protect Guinea Pigs from Other Animals?
+How to Protect Guinea Pigs From Other Animals?

 Whether it’s a big or a small animal, guinea pigs need to be safe and protected.
-Not only in a way that physical contact is forbidden, but also any kind of contact.
+Not only in a way that physical contact is forbidden, but also in any kind of contact.
 As we mentioned earlier, most animals carry some bacterias that can negatively impact a guinea pig’s health life.

 Let’s use chicken as an example.
 Although they aren’t stinky, they carry some bacterias like salmonella.
-Salmonella is very easily manifested in every living being including guinea pigs and humans.
+Salmonella is very easily manifested in every living being, including guinea pigs and humans.
 This bacteria can also be found in places with low hygiene.

 That’s why regularly cleaning the guinea pig’s cage is a must.
 If you decide to keep chickens and guinea pigs in the same room, be sure to clean their cage every two or three days.
 If you have a bit more space in your household, try to create a bigger distance between your chickens and guinea pigs.

-You can also isolate the guinea pigs and chicken even if they are in the same room.
+You can also isolate the guinea pigs and chickens even if they are in the same room.
 Keeping your chicken away from your guinea pigs can be done by elevating the cage a bit and leaving chickens on the ground of the room.

 Don’t go too high, though.
-Placing a cage on the table is always a good idea and in most cases, the chickens will not be able to get a hold of it.
+Placing a cage on the table is always a good idea, and in most cases, the chickens will not be able to get a hold of it.
 Don’t try to save cash by buying a cage a small cage for guinea pigs with low-quality materials.
 Instead, buy a quality cage for your guinea pig, with quality material and lots of protection from the chickens and other animals.